Common Violations & Appeals

 - common violations in Chapter 104 and Chapter 106,

-- the appeal of automatic fines,
+- the appeal of automatic fines and,

 Common Violations in Chapter 104